Source: Pa. lawmaker gets a positive test at Trump meeting

 Trump told Mastriano that White House medical personnel would take care of him, his son and his son’s friend, who were also there for the Oval Office meeting and tested positive.
 The meeting continued after Mastriano and the others left, the person said.

-The person spoke on the condition of anonymity to discuss the private session because the matter is politically sensitive.
+The person spoke to the AP on Sunday on the condition of anonymity to discuss the private session because the matter is politically sensitive.

 Positive coronavirus cases are surging across the United States and the nation's top infectious disease expert said Sunday that the U.S. may see “surge upon surge” in the coming weeks.
 The number of new COVID-19 cases reported in the United States topped 200,000 for the first time Friday.